oferca/vscode-ext-tf/README.md

 Boost up your Terraform experience with smart shortcuts for terminal commands.

 # Features
 * Eliminates the need for typing.
-One-click execution.
+One-click command execution.
 * Watch an **animated progress bar** as commands execute

 # How to use